AvishekSpec/Web-Scrapping-in-Python/README.md

 and parsing the data you need using libraries like BeautifulSoup, requests, or advanced tools like Selenium.
 Below is a detailed guide to web scraping in Python:

 # Step 1: Understanding Web Scraping
-Use Case: Extracting data from a website (e.g., product prices, articles, or weather data).
+Use Case: Extracting data from a website (e.g., product prices, articles, or weather data).<br>
 Legal Considerations: Ensure compliance with the website's robots.txt file and terms of service.

 # Step 2: Setting Up Your Environment